 Medical assistants play a key role within medical institutions.
 They perform various duties and responsibilities, both clinical and administrative, as well as help patients feel at ease by answering any questions they may have.

 Note: Medical assistants should not be confused with physician assistants.
 Physician assistants are licensed professionals trained to practice medicine and perform surgical procedures along with a physician.

 What does a Medical Assistant do?

-A medical assistant for ambulatory care is very specific, and involves a high-pressure atmosphere.
-They provide support in both a clinical and clerical way, and need to rely on their training and instincts to act quickly so the emergency technicians can care for the patient in a timely and effective manner.
-The medical assistant is one of the first people that the patient will come in contact with, and will complete the patient forms that are needed, collect the samples and specimens necessary and perform Point of Care testing.
+A medical assistant for ambulatory care is very specific, and involves being in a high-pressure atmosphere.
+These individuals provide support in both a clinical and clerical way, and need to rely on their training and instincts to act quickly so the emergency technicians can care for the patient in a timely and effective manner.
+The medical assistant is one of the first people that the patient will come in contact with, and will complete the patient forms that are needed, collect the samples and specimens necessary, and perform Point of Care testing.

 What is the workplace of a Medical Assistant like?